How to visit Mekong Delta, Vietnam

 Cai Rang Floating Market

 If you are hungry, have a go on eating on the boat.
-You can spot the specialty of a boat by looking at what is hung on top of their boat post (pole in the front).
+You can spot the speciality of a boat by looking at what is hung on top of their boat post (pole in the front).
 The prices of anything you eat are dirt cheap and usually delicious.
 One cannot guarantee your stomach conditions though if you are not used to the street food yet.
 Some of these folks live on the boat with their humble quarters built in a small cabin.

 How to visit Mekong Delta on your own?

 While you can do some parts of Mekong on your own, you will still have to rent a boat to visit the Floating Market and the canals.
 But first, where to start.

 You can start your journey across the delta in either of the two villages – Can Tho or Cai Be.
 While you can visit Cai Rang Floating Market from Cai Tho, Cai Be floating market is easily accessible from the later.
 I will suggest the first one since Cai Rang is the biggest floating market in the Mekong Delta.

 To reach Can Tho or Can be, take a bus a bus from Saigon Bus terminal.
 A bus runs every 30 or 60 minutes.
 You can also book a bus online beforehand on Bookaway.com or booking.baolau.com.
 Use Rome2Rio to track if there is a direct service available from your place in Ho Chi Minh City.